int-brain-lab/iblalyx/local-alyx-docker/README.md

 --------------------------------

 create_db .........
 Create a new, empty postgres database if it does not already exist.
-                    It will be named from the env variable PGDATABASE='alyxdb'. config_settings ...
+                    It will be named from the env variable PGDATABASE='alyxlocal'. config_settings ...
 Configure Alyx/Django settings.
 Some environment variables like PGUSER, PGHOST, PGDATABASE, and PGPASSWORD are required. config_apache .....
 Configure Apache server settings. update_alyx .......
 Make migrations, migrate, load fixtures, set permissions. fetch_dump ........
 Download Alyx database dump from the date set from the env variable BACKUP_DATE or from the option '--dump-url'. load_db ...........
-Load data from the sql dump into the postgres 'alyxdb' database if file '/var/www/alyx-local/db_loaded' does not already exist. dump_json .........
+Load data from the sql dump into the postgres 'alyxlocal' database if file '/var/www/alyx-local/shared/local/db_loaded.out'
+                    does not already exist.
+dump_json .........
 Send command to perform a JSON dump of the current database.
                     Database stored at '/var/www/alyx-local/cache/dumps/json' dump_sql ..........
 Send command to perform a SQL dump of the current database.